mdekstrand/cs533-web/assignments/A1/index.md

     :::{tip}
     Race is recorded as multiple variables per school, but it is difficult to directly pass data in this form to one of the plotting routines.
     The {py:meth}`pandas.DataFrame.melt` method is really useful for this — it can take the various race completion rate columns and pivot them into *long* format, where there's a column for the variable name and another for the value.
-    You can then *recode* the name variable, and then you can e.g. use the name variable for an axis in your chart, or group by it!
+    You can then {py:meth}`pandas.Series.recode` the name variable, and then you can e.g. use the name variable for an axis in your chart, or group by it!
     :::

 5. The answers to 5 questions of your choice from sections 3.1, 3.2, and 3.3 of *Datasheets for Datasets*, based on the documentation for the college scorecard data (20%).
-Questions should come from at least 2 different sections.
+Questions should come from at least 2 different sections of the paper.

 6. Write 2 paragraphs reflecting on what you learned about this data, higher education, and data science through this assignment (10%).

+Submit the final assignment (both `.ipynb` and `.pdf` files) to Canvas.

 ## Extra Credit